inhieh/anantu-dataviz-2022/Day14/README.md

 - Other supportive materials to back your work
 - Your data source
 - Describe how your redesign process: design vs redesign based on your user testing (This could be a separate page)
-3. Presenation your work (similar to your midterm presentation)
+3. Presentation your work (similar to your midterm presentation)